pFransozi/a_solid_adventure_into_arch_principles_design_patterns_.NET6_C-10/README.md

 * To make **our classes more readable**.
 Fewer responsibilities lead to less code, and less code is simpler to visualize in a few seconds, leading to a quicker understanding of that piece of software.

+SRP must not be thinking as an over-separate method because more classes in a system, the more complex to assemble the system can become, and harder it can be to debug, follow execution paths.
+On the other, well-separated responsibilities should lead to a better and testable system.

+To follow a single responsibility, aim at packing a cohesive set of functionalities in a single class that revolves around its responsability.

+To indicators of SRP violation:

+1. it become harder to name a class; and remember name classes, methods and other elementos in a clear and significant way is very important.
+2. a method become too big.

+##### What is an interface?

+It is a powerful tool for creating flexible and maintainable software alike.

+* The role of an interface is to define a cohesive contract (public methods, properties, and events).
+In its theoretical form, there is no code in an interface; it is only a contract.
+In practice, since C# 8, we can create default implementation in interfaces, which could be helpful to limit breaking changes in a library (such as adding a method to an interface without breaking any class implementing that interface).
+* An interface should be small (ISP), and its members should align toward a common goal (cohesion) and share a single responsibility (SRP).
+* In C#, a class can implement multiple interfaces, exposing multiples of those public contracts, or, more accurately, be any and all of them.
+By leveraging polymorphism, a class can be used as any of the interfaces it implements as well as its supertype (if any).

+##### Open/Closed principle (OCP)

+"Software entities (classes, modules, functions, and so on) should be open for extension but closed for modification.”
+Bertrand Meyer.

+Or in other words, you should be able to change the class behaviors from the outside without altering the code itself.